geoview-core - v2.2.0

 • This method automatically determines the correct parsing helper based on the input.

 • Parses a string as an "instant" point in time into a Dayjs object.
-Handles:

 1. Optional custom input formats